RIOT-OS/Tutorials/README.md

 Make sure your user is a member of the usergroup `vboxusers`.
 On Linux you can add the current user with

 `usermod -a -G vboxusers $USER`.

+You can check the groups of your user with

+`groups`.

 Note that you need to log out once to reload a Linux user's group assignments